 The most obvious cost associated with a headstone is the stone itself.
-Stone may seem like a low-cost material upon first glance.
+Stone may seem like a low-cost material at first glance.
 However, the stone used to create headstones took thousands of years to form.
-It's highly-durable but also a nonrenewable resource, which is what makes it so valuable.
+It's highly durable but also a nonrenewable resource, which is what makes it so valuable.

 There are two primary stone options for headstones: granite and marble.

 The most common headstone material today is granite, in various colors.
 Different colors come from distant locations all around the world, so the color of granite you choose will affect the price.
 More exotic stone has to be shipped and taxed, which will add to the cost.